This level hike is a two mile long trail above the Royal Gorge Route Railroad and the Arkansas River.

 Bat Masterson and Doc Holliday were there.
 More than just TV and movie characters, they were real people.
 Bat was a sheriff in Dodge City, Kansas, when he was hired to protect a roundhouse in Pueblo during the conflicts and he brought in a crew including his buddy, Doc Holliday.
 The court’s ruling attempted a compromise, but not before Bat took a civil war cannon from the memorial in front of a government building to use at the roundhouse!
 At the end, both gentlemen maintained their Colorado connections because Bat Masterson’s grave is in Trinidad and Doc Holliday is buried in Glenwood Springs.

-The winning railroad track next to the river is now used by the Royal Gorge Route Railroad and a rock quarry.
 The parallel route that you will be exploring runs not far above the operating rail line.
-Construction ended after two tough miles.
+Only two miles long, this route was originally built as an irrigation ditch to supply the orchards of Canon City.
+A pipeline was later added.
+Then a roadway was built on top, and the tunnels enlarged for a scenic drive above the river.
 Three tunnels were blasted into the granite, two iron bridges were built and then the project was abandoned.
-No rails were ever laid.
 Today it is a level gravel trail that provides a nice wide surface for a foot trail.

-Immediately inside the canyon, you will parallel the rushing Arkansas River and may even witness a trainload of tourists as they pass beneath you on the winner’s track.
-No hard feelings.
+Immediately inside the canyon, you will parallel the rushing Arkansas River and may even witness a trainload of tourists as they pass beneath you.

 Getting There: From Cañon City, head west on Highway 50 through town, also called Royal Gorge Boulevard.
 As you near the end of town, get in the left lane.
 You will see the Colorado Territorial Correctional Facility on your right.
 As the highway takes a quick curve to the right, watch for a left turn lane for Tunnel Drive immediately to your left as you finish the curve.
 Follow Tunnel Drive for one half mile to the dead end in the paved parking lot and public restrooms.